informatics-isi-edu/atlas-d2k-docs/docs/_docs/1_using_atlas/Querying-the-ATLAS-D2K-Data-Browser.md

 ### Inferred annotation

-We support **inferred annotation**, that is, we indicate a region inherits the annotation of a related region.
+We support **inferred annotation**, that is, we indicate if a region inherits the annotation of a related region.

 Suppose, for example, the anatomical term "superficial cellular layer" has been annotated as expression *present* for a particular gene.